Universal Wrestling Federation (Japan): Newborn UWF

 Most of the original UWF roster left New Japan yet again in 1988 to reform the UWF, informally known as the Newborn UWF (新生UWF, Shinsei UWF).
 After Akira Maeda was suspended without pay for intentionally shooting on Riki Choshu and eventually dismissed from New Japan for refusing to go on an overseas excursion to Mexico, Takada, Yamazaki, Yoji Anjo, and rookie Tatsuo Nakano agreed to leave the promotion in February 1988.
-Newborn UWF actually started in March, with a superb card that set the standard for shoot-style wrestling to follow.
+Newborn UWF actually started in March, with a superb card that set the standard for shoot-style wrestling to follow and the promotion improved and refined the shoot-style that its original incarnation defined.
 Because clean finishes (as in, submissions or knockouts in the middle of the ring) were used, so the fans could see clear-cut winners and losers, it was more accepted as "real fighting" than New Japan or All Japan, which at the time were still using the American-originated standard of countouts and disqualifications.

 Shortly after the death of Japanese Emperor Hirohito in early 1989, Maeda held a meeting with New Japan promoter Antonio Inoki, in which they agreed that Fujiwara, who had remained in New Japan but now wanted out, would be allowed to rejoin UWF and bring two of his disciples, Masakatsu Funaki and Minoru Suzuki, with him.
 That year also saw the debut of Kiyoshi Tamura, who is still recognized as one of the eminent shoot-style pro-wrestlers in Japan.